 Within this LW-EGI-CC framework, and in order to analyze how to offer an adequate support to the researchers' requirements exploiting this FedCloud framework, we have considered two complete Case Studies that are introduced in what follows below.

-The first one corresponds to the monitoring of a Water Reservoir, developed through a joint effort of an Spanish environmental consultancy SME (Ecohydros SL) and IFCA under the umbrella of LifeWatch Spain.
+The first one corresponds to the monitoring of a Water Reservoir, developed through a joint effort of a Spanish environmental consultancy SME (Ecohydros SL) and IFCA under the umbrella of LifeWatch Spain.
 Eutrophication, resulting in algae bloom, is an increasing serious problem in many water reservoirs in Europe and in the whole world due to the increase of anthropogenic pressure (human activities, including also farming) and climate change (warmer summers favour algae bloom).
 The prediction of eutrophication and of the development of algae bloom requires modelling the water reservoir from the hydrological perspective, predicting in detail the temperature profile of the water and its composition, and also the modelling of all processes related to algae growth from the biological point of view.
 The validation of this complex model requires historical measurements from a complex in-situ instrumentation.

 The current setup includes a central platform that is installed in the middle of the water reservoir, and instrumented with meteorological sensors (wind, temperature, solar radiation, rain, etc), and water quality sensors (conductivity, temperature, dissolved oxygen, turbidity, pH, etc.).
 The water quality sensor probe is placed in a cage connected to a wincher system allowing vertical profiling (range 1-30 m. in depth) that is critical to monitor the evolution of the water stratification, clearly reflected in the thermocline curves.
 More complex instrumentation, including radiometers, spectrometers and absorbance sensors are also included to monitor the abundance of green and blue-green algae, through the correlation with the luminescence of chlorophyll and phycocyanin.
 All data gathered is stored in databases and can be accessed with different tools, including a visualization dashboard with an option enabling users to download data easily.
 The original "raw" data stored is then "processed" and some derived parameters are calculated using different methods, including the use of R-based scripts.
 Currently more than 5 years of data have been collected and analyzed.
 Another key ingredient for modeling this water reservoir is the simulation model and the corresponding software suite.
 Currently the solution used is the open source suite Delft3D that includes a module providing the simulation of the hydrodynamics of the water reservoir (FLOW) and another module for the simulation of the water quality (DELWAQ).